Weak Identification with Bounds in a Class of Minimum Distance Models: Introduction

-In contrast, other available weak-identification-robust tests do not share these desirable features.
-Surprisingly, this includes tests based on the S statistic from \cite{StockWright2000} and the K and CLR statistics from \cite{Kleibergen2005}.
-Specifically, the versions of these tests that plug in estimates of \textit{strongly identified} nuisance parameters either do not have power against hypotheses that violate the bounds or do not control size for hypotheses near the boundary of the identified set.\footnote{Controlling size near the boundary of the identified set is especially important because, otherwise, a confidence set formed by inverting such a test is too small and under-covers asymptotically.
-Likewise, having consistent power against hypotheses that violate the bounds is also important because then a confidence set formed by inverting such a test is not unnecessarily large.} It is well-known that one cannot plug in \textit{weakly identified} nuisance parameters for these tests, except in special cases (see \cite{GKMC2012}).
-The fact that plugging in \textit{strongly identified} nuisance parameters is problematic near the boundary of the identified set is novel and is documented in the simulations found in section 5.
+This robust QLR (RQLR) test is very flexible, applying to full-vector inference and subvector inference and allowing strongly identified or weakly identified nuisance parameters.
+It has two noteworthy features.
+First, the test is asymptotically valid uniformly over the strength of identification and the proximity of the boundary.
+Second, simulations show the test has power against hypotheses that violate the bounds when identification is weak.
+In contrast, other WIR tests do not share these noteworthy features.
+Surprisingly, this includes tests based on the Anderson-Rubin (AR) statistic from \cite{StockWright2000} and the K and CLR statistics from \cite{Kleibergen2005}.\footnote{In \cite{StockWright2000}, the AR statistic is denoted ``S'' and in \cite{Kleibergen2005}, the CLR statistic is denoted ``GMM-M.''} Specifically, the versions of these tests that plug in estimates of \textit{strongly identified} nuisance parameters either do not have power against hypotheses that violate the bounds or do not control size for hypotheses near the boundary of the identified set.\footnote{Controlling size near the boundary of the identified set is especially important because, otherwise, a confidence set formed by inverting such a test is too small and under-covers asymptotically.
+Likewise, having consistent power against hypotheses that violate the bounds is also important because then a confidence set formed by inverting such a test is smaller.} It is well-known that, in general, one cannot plug in \textit{weakly identified} nuisance parameters for these tests.
+The fact that plugging in \textit{strongly identified} nuisance parameters is problematic near the boundary of the identified set is novel and is documented in the simulations in Section 5.

-Similarly, other weak-identification-robust tests either do not have power against hypotheses that violate the bounds or do not control size for hypotheses near the boundary of the identified set when strongly identified nuisance parameters are plugged in.
-Such tests include versions of the S, K, and CLR tests proposed for the empirical likelihood by \cite{GuggenbergerSmith2005} and for minimum distance by \cite{Magnusson2010}, tests that simulate critical values conditional on a functional nuisance parameter as in \cite{AndrewsMikusheva2016a}, and the identification- and singularity-robust tests of \cite{AndrewsGuggenberger2019}.

-In addition, papers that focus on weak-identification-robust subvector inference encounter related difficulties with the boundary.
-The geometric approach to subvector inference via a bound on the curvature of the null hypothesis, as found in \cite{AndrewsMikusheva2016b}, precludes imposing the boundary on the manifold that defines the null hypothesis.
-Also, the restricted projection tests of \cite{ChaudhuriZivot2011} and \cite{Andrews2017} rely on a C($\alpha$) modification of the S, K, and CLR tests to control size under weak identification.
-Simulations show these tests do not have power against hypotheses that violate the bounds.